h8d13/KAES-ARCH/README.md

 - Total download size avg: 5-6GB Space used on disk: 8,4GB
 - With Steam/Firefox:(700mb download) Space used on disk: 9,6 GB

 - With decent internet total install time should be around 20-30 minutes.
+With good internet less then 15 minutes.